 The Future Log

-This is essentially how you lay out priorities, events and appointment for the months ahead.
+This is essentially how you lay out priorities, events, and appointments for the months ahead using bullet points.

-The aim here is simplicity and to write succinct notes.
+The aim here is simplicity.
 Some people will write the date and day down the left hand side of the page for every day in the month.

-The aim here is to start the next month at the end of the existing month, rather than at the start of the month.
-As the month unfolds you can update and add to it.
+The idea is to start the next month at the end of the existing month, rather than at the start of the month.
+As the month unfolds, you can update and add to it.

-You can fill your day with all of the tasks, events, appointments and other notes, listed under the day’s date.
+You can fill your day with all of the tasks and events, listed under the day’s date.

 For many, this is where the bullet journal is exciting as you can use the method of rapid logging and use the symbols (from the key).

-Now we’ve touched on a brief overview of how the bullet journal works, let’s just into 17 tips that you can use to get up and running with your own bullet journal today.
+Now we’ve touched on a brief overview of how the bullet journal works, let’s get into 15 tips that you can use to get up and running with your own bullet journal today.

 1. Define Your Purpose

-Is it to bring together all of your notes, ideas and to-do’s in one place?
-Do you want to bring together your personal and business goals in one place and track your progress?
+Is it to bring together all of your notes, ideas, and to-dos in one place?
+Do you want to bring together your personal and business goals to track your progress?
 Do you want to be more mindful about your day?
 Do better at remembering things?

-If you know what is motivating, you then you have a better chance of really making it work for you.
+If you know what is motivating you, you have a better chance of really making it work in the long run.

 2. Start at the Source

-The video below is from bullet journal founder Ryder Carroll runs through the conventions of how the bullet journal works.
-Spend a bit of time watching the video to know more about it:
+The video below is from bullet journal founder Ryder Carroll, who runs through the conventions of how the bullet journal works.

 Many people start with a simple pen or pencil to get going, while others invest a little bit upfront and buy things like artist pens, midliners and fineliner pens and washi tape.